MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/product-visualize.md

 # Work with Dynamics 365 Product Visualize

-There are two ways to prepare CAD files to work with Dynamics 365 Product Visualize
+There are two ways to prepare CAD files to work with Dynamics 365 Product Visualize:

 - Create your own GLB files